 If you want to use this as a reference for later be sure to Pin this to Pinterest!

 This post may contain affiliate links that will give me a commission at no additional charge to you.

-The Cathedral Santa Maria del Fiore is know for its cupola.
+The Cathedral Santa Maria del Fiore is known for its cupola.
 Take time to stop and admire its beautiful mosaic floor and amazing frescoes.

 The monuments included in the pass are the cathedral, dome, baptistery, bell tower, and crypt.

-The baptistery is the oldest religious monuments in Florence.
-Making this a important stop for your one day in Florence.
+The baptistery is the oldest religious monument in Florence.
+Making this an important stop for your one day in Florence.

 The baptistery has an impressive bronze door known as the gates of paradise.
 It is so beautiful and intricate.
 The doors depict the scenes from St. John's life.
 We loved admiring such a beautiful work of art.